cgiamarino9/PubAff405_S26/Midterm and Finals/readme.md

 [Creating GitHub Pages website for interactive map HTML](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

-**Presentation (due the Sunday before Week 11 by 11:59 pm with presentation materials and notebooks; with story map, site, or report)**.
+**Pre-recorded presentation (due the the Monday before Week 11 by 5:59 pm with presentation materials and notebooks; with story map, site, or report)**.
 During finals week, you will submit a Zoom recording of your 10-minute presentation to present your project to the class.

 *  Follow the [TED presentation guidelines](https://www.ted.com/participate/organize-a-local-tedx-event/tedx-organizer-guide/speakers-program/prepare-your-speaker/create-prepare-slides)
 *  Do not present your storymap